JxxC0831/CISC3300/In_Class_Assignment/inClassAss1/readme.md

-this is my github repository for cisc3300
+Hi,this is my github repository for cisc3300